calisven/BaltimoreTowWebApp/README.txt

 Steps to deploy

 Restore Mongo Collection

+1. On the terminal, navigate to 'PROJECT_ROOT/dump/test/'.
+2. This location has the 'cars.bson' file needed to import the mongodb needed to pull data to the website.
-1. On the terminal, run 'mongorestore —collection test —db NAMEOFDATABASE PATH_TO_BSON/cars.bson'
+2. On the terminal, run 'mongorestore —collection test —db NAMEOFDATABASE PATH_TO_BSON/cars.bson'

 Validate Collection Was Imported